SuprenumDE/SuprenumDE/README.md

 The first C++ program is [**Dense_NN**](https://github.com/SuprenumDE/Dense_NN), which can be used to train *dense-type deep learning networks*.
 Just take a look at the [**EigenNET**](https://github.com/SuprenumDE/EigenNET) repository!
 It describes an example workflow R-> Dense_NN -> R.

+The second C++program is [**OrthoFlow**](https://github.com/SuprenumDE/OrthoFlow).
+<p>What is OrthoFlow, and what can be achieved with OrthoFlow?
+Here is the answer: OrthoFlow is a <strong>efficient Singular Value Decomposition (SVD)</strong> with OrthoFlow: A High-Performance Approach Based on Eigen and MKL and part of the EigenNET project</p>